 Michael Albaugh: You assume coin-op development would be longer.
 I'd say that the hardware itself would not even be harder, but easier.
 IIRC, it was essentially Centipede, but with pot inputs rather than a trackball.
 The Coin-Op team would have had two programmers, plus maybe an artist, and programming time would be pretty much all on gameplay, not sweating how to make the display work at all.
 So, *maybe* more man-hours, but probably not more wall-clock hours.

 I think the lab development cabinet was upright, but wouldn't swear to it.
 The cocktail color monitors were not as expensive as the large, upright ones, which may have been a factor.
 Cocktail is a more practical format for a four-player simultaneous game.
-It is pretty much futile to depend on the "collective wisdom" of the net.
-I just have to turn away from the BS and move on.

 Q: Production of ROMS for VCS games typically took 10 weeks, so figure on approx. 3 months time from when the final code is turned in for production to when the finished game is being shipped out to distributors.
 The approximate release date I have for the VCS version is June 1981.
 It's unknown how long it took Carla to program it, but typically development for 4K games was anywhere from 3-6 months.
 Her previous game, Dodge 'Em, was released in September 1980, so she would have started Warlords well after that May 1980 memo :)